 TYPE A PERSONALITY

-a.
-What are the Type A Personality Extrinsic Traits (Fear Related)
+A. What are the Type A Personality Extrinsic Traits (Fear Related)

 Here’s a more hidden question, do you think you can bluff that soldier?

-With respect to outside threats, the Type A person will not blame fellow members for the problems.
+Concerning these outside threats, the Type A person will not blame fellow members for the problems.
 Therefore, if the A-type person is depressed, the spouse or fellow clan members should not interpret the depression as their fault.

-Can you spot any hidden benefits?
+Can you find any potential hidden benefits?

 The daughter learned, albeit the hard way, the value of budgeting.
-No college course, book, or internet video can teach the real life importance of sticking to a budget.
+No college course, book, or internet video can teach the real-life importance of sticking to a budget.